PragTob/after_do/README.md

 This shall not be done to to alter behavior or something but rather to fight cross-cutting concerns such as logging.
 E.g. with logging you litter all your code wit logging statements - that concern is spread over many files.
 With AfterDo you could put all the logging in one file.

+AfterDo has no external runtime dependencies and the code is just a bit more than 60 lines (blank lines included).

 ## Installation

 Add this line to your application's Gemfile: